-Steve Fox, Esq., of counsel with Vicente Sederberg LLC, heads up the firm’s government relations work.
+Steve Fox, Esq., of counsel with Vicente Sederberg LLC, is also the director of VS Strategies, a government relations and strategic communications sister company of Vicente Sederberg.
 He is one of the leading figures in the movement to create a legal, regulated marijuana market in the United States.
 He is a co-founder of the National Cannabis Industry Association, which represents approximately 500 state-legal businesses, and serves as a strategic advisor to the organization.
 While at the Marijuana Policy Project (MPP) from 2002-2005 and 2009-2013, Steve lobbied Congress and guided numerous ballot initiative campaigns, including the Amendment 64 campaign in Colorado.
 He also guided a lobbying team through the Amendment 64 implementation process.
 In 2005, Steve conceptualized and co-founded Safer Alternative for Enjoyable Recreation (SAFER) in Colorado for the express purpose of educating the public about the fact that marijuana is less harmful than alcohol.
 The goal, eventually realized, was to change the mindset of voters in order to make marijuana legal through a ballot initiative.
 He is the co-author of Marijuana is Safer: So why are we driving people to drink?
 (Chelsea Green, 2009, 2013), which is based on the strategy that proved successful in Colorado.
-Steve is also principal at Marijuana Strategies, where he serves as an independent consultant, advising individuals and organizations on marijuana policy- and industry-related issues.
-He is a member of the Bar in the Commonwealth of Massachusetts.
+Steve is a member of the Bar in the Commonwealth of Massachusetts.

 Jordan Wellington, Esq., an associate at Vicente Sederberg LLC, graduated cum laude from Brooklyn Law School in May of 2009.
 His primary focus at Vicente Sederberg is on regulatory compliance and government affairs.
 In 2013, Jordan served as the sole legislative staffer assigned to shepherd the legislation relating to the implementation of Amendment 64 and the legalization of marijuana through the Colorado General Assembly.
 Jordan was then hired by the Colorado Department of Revenue’s Marijuana Enforcement Division to serve as the sole policy analyst during the development and drafting of the rules governing retail marijuana and the revised rules governing medical marijuana.
 During his time with the Marijuana Enforcement Division, Jordan drafted rules governing testing, cultivation, product manufacturing, concentrate production, retail distribution, production management, transportation, certification of laboratories, labeling, packaging, and storage.
 He also organized the Division’s entire stakeholder engagement process and personally chaired several of the working groups.
 Jordan is honored to be selected to serve on Marijuana Research Advisory Group, which was convened by the Colorado School of Public Health at UCD, and Advisory Board on Good Marijuana Cultivation and Handling Practices, convened by the Colorado Department of Agriculture.
 In addition to his expertise in the regulation of the marijuana industry, Jordan has also worked for the New Jersey Legislature, New York Assemblyman Jonathan Bing, and the Epilepsy Foundation of NJ.
 Also, Jordan is currently a member of the Board of Directors of Prevent Child Abuse Colorado.